GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 - Transfer the file to that directory on the server using the command line or your file transfer program of choice.
 - Set DKAN to use existing local files for imports: :code:`drush config:set common.settings always_use_existing_local_perspective 1`
 - Perform the import: :code:`drush dkan:datastore:import --deferred [id] && drush queue:run datastore_import`
-- Turn off the local file preference with configuration: :code:`drush config:set common.settings always_use_existing_local_perspective 0`
+- Disable the local file configuration: :code:`drush config:set common.settings always_use_existing_local_perspective 0`

 Prepare The Local Perspective
 =============================